mortizm1988/lecture_financial_statements_analysis/topic_3_investing.md

 # 5. Intangible assets and goodwill
 ---
 # 5. Intangible assets and goodwill

-Definition:
-Intangible assets are long-term assets that do not have physical substance but have value based on the rights or privileges granted to the company using them.
+Definition: Intangible assets are long-term assets that have no physical substance but value based on the rights or privileges granted to the company using them.
 This value, however, is not easy to determine: too much uncertainty
 - Patents
 - Copyright
 - Trademarks